-When an expenditure is incurred for purposes for which both restricted and unrestricted fund balances are available, the Housing Authority's policy is to apply restricted fund balance first.
-Further, when the components of unrestricted fund balance can be used for the same purpose, the Housing Authority uses unrestricted resources in the following order: committed, assigned, and unassigned.
+When an expenditure is incurred for purposes for which both restricted and committed, assigned, or unassigned fund balances are available, the Housing Authority's policy is to apply restricted fund balance first.
+Further, when the components of committed, assigned, or unassigned fund balance can be used for the same purpose, the Housing Authority uses committed, assigned, or unassigned resources in the following order: committed, assigned, and unassigned.